rogerhutchings/github-batch/README.md

 ## Installation

-For the backend: `cd gatekeeper && npm install`
+For the backend:
+- `cd gatekeeper && npm install`

-For the frontend: `cd gatekeeper && npm install && bower install`
+For the frontend:
+- `cd gatekeeper && npm install && bower install`

 ## Development

+For the backend:

+- Add your Github API ID and secret to the environment variables `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET`
-For the backend: Run `node server.js` in the `gatekeeper` directory.
+- Run `node server.js` in the `gatekeeper` directory.

-For the frontend: Run `grunt serve` in the `web` directory.
+For the frontend:
+- Run `grunt serve` in the `web` directory.

 ## Credits